YellowbrickData/yellowbrick-jdbc/README.md

 | `jdbc:yb:` | Yellowbrick JDBC URL prefix (recommended for OAuth2). |
 | `jdbc:postgresql:` | PostgreSQL-compatible prefix (legacy compatibility). |

+## 💡 PostgeSQL Driver Configuration

+Please visit the [PostgreSQL JDBC Driver Documentation](https://jdbc.postgresql.org/documentation/) for a complete listing of JDBC properties and settings to configure your connection.
+Other than the settings specified in this page, all other JDBC properties and settings are applicable to setting up your database connection.

 ## 🔑 OAuth2 Client Configuration

 These properties configure the OAuth2 flow for the driver.